 The MAssachusetts Screening, Brief Intervention, Referral and Treatment (MASBIRT) Program

 For information about SBIRT Training and Technical Assistance, click here or visit www.MASBIRT.org.

-The MAssachusetts Screening, Brief Intervention, Referral and Treatment (MASBIRT) Program is a clinical service that utilizes specially trained Health Promotion Advocates to universally screen and help patients with risky or unhealthy drug and alcohol use through brief intervention counseling and facilitated referrals to specialty addiction treatment.
+The MAssachusetts Screening, Brief Intervention, Referral and Treatment (MASBIRT) Program was a clinical service that utilized specially trained Health Promotion Advocates to universally screen and help patients with risky or unhealthy drug and alcohol use through brief intervention counseling and facilitated referrals to specialty addiction treatment.

 MASBIRT was funded through a cooperative agreement from the Substance Abuse and Mental Health Services Administration (SAMHSA) to the Massachusetts Department of Public Health, Bureau of Substance Abuse Services.
 Boston Medical Center was contracted to implement the program from 2007-2012.
 MASBIRT provided screening services at Boston Medical Center, Quincy Medical Center, Saint Elizabeth’s Medical Center, Dorchester House Multi-service Center, Codman Square Community Health Center, South Boston Community Health Center, Whittier Street Community Health Center and East Boston Neighborhood Health Center.